-As at 31 December 2017, the Board was led by a Non-Executive Chairman, Clifford Elphick.
+As at 31 December 2018, the board was led by a Non-Executive Chairman, Clifford Elphick.
 The Board consisted of three Directors throughout the year, all of whom were Non-Executive Directors and held office for the duration of the year.
+Michael Haworth ceased to be a Director on 5 September 2018 and Jonathan Velloza was appointed Director on 6 September 2018.

 Further details of the Directors and length of directorships are included in the table below.

-Name Nationality Age Position Date of appointment Clifford Thomas Elphick South African 57 Non-Executive Chairman 26 November 2009 Michael John Haworth British 52 Non-Executive Director 26 November 2009 Clinton James Dines Australian 60 Non-Executive Director 16 August 2010
+Name Nationality Age Position Date of appointment Clifford Thomas Elphick South African 58 Non-Executive Chairman 26 November 2009 Jonathan Andrew Velloza South African 48 Non-Executive Director 6 September 2018 Clinton James Dines Australian 61 Non-Executive Director 16 August 2010 Michael John Haworth British 53 Non-Executive Director 26 November 2009

-The biographical profiles of the Directors, which demonstrate their skills and experience, can be found on page 27.
+The biographical profiles of the Directors, which demonstrate their skills and experience, can be found on page 28.

-Under the Code, none of the Non-Executive Directors that served during the 2017 financial year would be viewed as independent.
+Under the Code, none of the Non-Executive Directors that served during the 2018 financial year would be viewed as independent.
 However, although Clinton Dines would not be viewed as independent under the Code by virtue of the shares awarded to him under the Company's long-term share incentive scheme, the Directors believe that independence is not a state of mind that can be measured objectively and, given the character, judgement and decision making process of the individual concerned, the Directors believe that Clinton Dines can be considered independent.